Top Collaboration Skills for Workplace Success in 2024

 - 👉 A team member refuses to hold a grudge or a rivalry, even when someone else is trying to draw them into a conflict.

-- 👉 A project manager publically recognizes the contributions of their subordinates during a company-wide meeting.
+- 👉 A project manager publically recognizes the contributions of their subordinates during a company-wide meeting or when working on an idea board.

 - 👉 A company director acknowledges their missteps and forgives others for making mistakes, encouraging them to learn from those mistakes.